William Penn Patrick: Death

 William Penn Patrick died on June 9, 1973, at age 43, in the crash of his privately owned P-51D Mustang near his farm at Clearlake Oaks, California.
 He was flying the plane at the time; after making a low pass, he pulled up steeply, stalled, and entered a spin from which he did not recover.
 Although he was a certified pilot, he had only 154 hours of flight time in the P-51D, and only about four hours over the preceding three months.
 He was flying with Christian George Hagert, 30, director of Holiday Magic of Helsinki, Finland, who also died in the crash.

+After his death, his wife supposedly found a secret room in their mansion where $480,000 in cash was hidden.
+However, after the Holiday Magic trial, all of Patrick's assets were seized.
+Holiday Magic kept running, but the new President of the company had to get rid of at least 80 useless shell companies.